-We need drastic cuts in carbon emissions to keep below 1.5 degrees of warming.
+Drastic cuts in carbon emissions are needed to keep below 1.5 degrees of warming.

 We’ve known that for a long time.

-The Intergovernmental Panel on Climate Change (IPCC) found that we need to be removing 10 billion tons of CO2 (10 gigatons) from the atmosphere per year by 2050 – alongside an array of mitigation measures providing massive cuts to emissions in the first place.
-In their report 'Global Warming of 1.5 degrees' they stated:
+In their report 'Global Warming of 1.5 degrees' the Intergovernmental Panel on Climate Change (IPCC) analysed every viable pathway to keep us within 1.5 degrees of warming, and carbon removal is needed for almost all of them.
+Their best-case scenario is that we must be removing 10 billion tons of CO₂ from the atmosphere per year by 2050 – alongside an array of mitigation measures providing massive cuts to emissions too.

-Right now, even if we all accepted that carbon removal was a necessary part of the fight against climate change, we don’t have the means to remove the 10 billion tons of CO2 each year that we need to.
+Right now, we don’t have the means to remove those 10 billion tons of CO₂ each year that the IPCC says we need to.

-By the end of 2021, we had permanently removed less than 10,000 tons of CO2 from the atmosphere in total.
+By the end of 2021, we had permanently removed less than 10,000 tons of CO₂ from the atmosphere.
+Ever.

 We need to be doing that a million times over every single year.

-From Direct Air Capture (DAC) to bio-oil sequestration to enhanced weathering, there are lots of exciting carbon removal technologies in development.
+From Direct Air Capture (DAC) to ocean carbon removal to enhanced weathering, there are lots of exciting carbon removal projects in development.

 But they’re all early-stage technologies.